pyPhotometry/docs/docs/index.md

 ### Hardware

 The acquisition board can be purchased from the [Open Ephys store](http://www.open-ephys.org/pycontrol) for €364 or built from components.
-Assembly instructions for a red/green photometry system are provided in the [hardware user guide](user-guide/hardware.md#assembly-instructions).
+The acquisition board needs to be paired with additional optical components to make a complete system, see the [Optical Components](resources/optical-components.md) resources page for more information.

 ### Running an experiment

 Load the GUI by running the file *pyPhotometry_gui.pyw*.

 Select the *Setups* tab, then connect a pyPhotometry acquisition board to the computer with a USB cable.
 You should see the board show up in the table on the setups tab.
-You can give the setup a name which will determine how it appears in the GUI.
+You can give the setup a name which will determine how it appears in the GUI, and select whether it is a v1.0 or v2.0 acquisition board (see [Hardware](user-guide/hardware)).

 Select the *Acquisition* tab, you should see the name of your setup in the drop down menu next to the *Connect* button.
 Press the *Connect* button to connect to the board.